wthrowe/rfcs/text/0000-osstring-string-interface.md

 the platform's standard Unicode encoding.

 * In Windows, OS strings are sequences of ill-formed UTF-16 code units.
-(The internal representation is a WTF-8 encoded string, but, aside from determining what operations can be performed efficiently, this is not exposed in the interface.)
+(Rust's internal representation is a WTF-8 encoded string, but, aside from determining what operations can be performed efficiently, this is not exposed in the interface.)
 Unpaired surrogates are identified as non-Unicode, and everything else is treated as valid UTF-16.

 * In Unix, OS strings are arbitrary byte sequences, which are often interpreted as UTF-8.
 A byte is treated as being part of a Unicode